 The Company accounts for earnings per share in accordance with Statement of Financial Accounting Standards ("SFAS") No. 128 -Earnings per Share, ("EPS").
 SFAS No. 128 requires the presentation of "basic" and "diluted" EPS on the face of the income statement.
 Basic EPS is calculated using the average number of shares of common stock outstanding during each period.
-Diluted EPS assumes the conversion of preferred stock to common stock and the exercise of all stock options and warrants having exercise prices less than the average market price of the common stock using the treasury stock method.
+Diluted EPS assumes the exercise of all stock options and warrants having exercise prices less than the average market price of the common stock using the treasury stock method.